Visit the Cook Islands from New Zealand!

 - Climate – Expect warmth and sunshine all year round.
 While May-October is dry and cooler with temperatures of 22-24ºC (72-77ºF), November-April is wetter and warmer with temperatures of 24-26ºC (75-79ºF).

 This is your starting point on any Cook Islands backpacking trip.
-Rarotonga is the largest island (67sq km) and is serviced by the nation’s capital, Avarua.
+Rarotonga is the largest island (67 sq km/26 sq mi) and is serviced by the nation’s capital, Avarua.
 Stock up on supplies at this lively township then start exploring!
 How you transport yourself around this beautiful island with palm-fringed beaches and rainforest mountainous interior is all part of the fun.

 A 2-hour horse trek is another great way to discover the islands hidden gems, especially with a guide who knows all the best spots.
 You’ll pass through sheltered tropical forests, up to Wigmore’s Waterfall, then over to the sandy beaches that the Cook Islands are famous for.

 To save those extra cents, take the buses that run both clockwise and anticlockwise around Rarotonga.
 You can grab an all-day pass and just ask the bus driver to stop wherever you like – you don’t have to wait for a bus stop.

 The Cross Island Trek is a 4-hour adventure with a guide, giving you the best views in the Cook Islands.
 You’ll ascend to the base of Te Rua Manga (The Needle), the island’s dramatic peak.
 The track takes you back down to Wigmore’s Waterfall where you can refresh yourself in a swimming hole.

 While you’re exploring the wonderful Rarotonga, take the time to get to know the locals both on land and in the sea.